HR Compliance: Everything You Need to Know

 HR compliance refers to the process of defining both group and individual behaviors in an effort to ensure that they adhere to a company's applicable policies.4 min read

-HR compliance refers to the process of defining both group and individual behaviors in an effort to ensure that they adhere to a company's applicable policies and laws.
+HR (Human Resources) compliance refers to the process of defining both group and individual behaviors in an effort to ensure that they adhere to a company's applicable policies and laws.
 Employment laws are constantly changing, so this process can be a challenge especially for small and mid-sized businesses.

 Technological advances often lead to shifting HR compliance demands, so companies have to adapt in order to survive.
 Effectively managing talent is a critical consideration for a business's continued success, but HR managers are also paying more attention to issues like: